TalkingQuickly/talkingquickly.github.io/_drafts/2014-05-23-rails-development-environment-with-vagrant-and-docker.md

 ### The setup script

-This starts by stopping and removing any running Docker contains.
-Just in case we're rebuilding an existing system:
+This starts by stopping and removing any running Docker containers, just in case we're rebuilding an existing system:

 ``` bash
 docker stop $(docker ps -a -q)